-Development proposal(s) will be acceptable where the proposals demonstrate an understanding of, and positive response to the buildings and characteristics that make a particular contribution to the distinctiveness of that particular area/locality.
+Development proposal(s) will be acceptable where the proposals demonstrate an understanding of, and respond constructively to the buildings and characteristics that make a particularly positive contribution to the distinctiveness of the area / locality.

 Innovative architectural responses will be favourably considered, where this would result in a high quality design that would in itself contribute positively to the distinctiveness of a place.